ebreyaue/rps/README.md

-# rps
-Rock Paper Scissor Game JavaScript
+# Rock Paper Scissor Game JavaScript
-Win 3 Times to the machine.
+Win 3 times to the machine.